susy-bakaa/susybaka-docs/readme.md

 ## Contributing

-Want to add a new project to the docs hub?
-Submit a pull request or open an issue with your repository link.
+Want to add an edit to any of the docs?
+Submit a pull request or open an issue with your request.